 - Students profiles: needs assessment, the Irish cultural aspect, support services, summer junior EFL schools.
 Most course materials will fall within the A2 – B2 level range.
 Much of the materials will reflect the ‘junior’ summer short course context however other more ‘generic’ ETL materials will also be provided.

-With respect to the ‘Irish’ context of the course, specifically ‘Irish’ textbooks will be examined in the materials evaluation sessions – ‘Exploring Ireland’ & ‘Learning English in Ireland’ – in addition the trainers (who are all experienced in the Irish summer short course context) will provide anecdotal input into the typical Irish summer school experience from a curricular and an extra-curricular perspective.
+With respect to the ‘Irish’ context of the course, specifically ‘Irish’ textbooks will be examined in the materials evaluation sessions – ‘The Irish Culture Book’ series; ‘Exploring Ireland’ & ‘Learning English in Ireland’ – in addition the trainers (who are all experienced in the Irish summer short course context) will provide anecdotal input into the typical Irish summer school experience from a curricular and an extra-curricular perspective.

 - Teaching grammar